swiftlang/swift-corelibs-foundation/Docs/Testing.md

 ### In brief

-* Tests should fail rather than crashing; swift-corelibs-xctest does not implement any crash recovery.
+* Tests should fail rather than crashing; swift-corelibs-xctest does not implement any crash recovery
 * You should avoid forced optional unwrapping (e.g.: `aValue!`).
-Use `try aValue.unwrapped()` instead.
+Use `try aValue.unwrapped()` instead
-* You can test code that is expected to crash.
-You must mark the whole body of the test method with `assertCrashes(within:)`.
+* You can test code that is expected to crash; you must mark the whole body of the test method with `assertCrashes(within:)`
-* If a test or a portion of a test is giving the build trouble, use `testExpectedToFail` and write a bug.
+* If a test or a portion of a test is giving the build trouble, use `testExpectedToFail` and write a bug

 ### Why and How